-Proper Tongue Weight is established
+• Proper Tongue Weight is established

 It is critical to have a portion of the trailer load carried by the tow vehicle.
 The trailer tongue should always exert a downward force on the hitch.
 Proper tongue weight is essential to good trailer tracking and safe operation.
 If too little weight is distributed to the tongue, towing will be erratic.
-Too much tongue weight may overload the towing vehicle's rear axle or the pintle hitch rating.
+Too much tongue weight may overload the towing vehicle's rear axle or the fifth wheel hitch rating.
 Ten to twenty percent weight transfer is considered a normal range.
 Smaller, single axle trailers can transfer weight on the high side of this range.
 Larger, multiple axle trailers are designed to transfer less because of the limited capacity of the towing vehicle's rear axle.

-When necessary, tongue weight can be controlled by distributing the load or by adjusting the pintle eye.
-Even loading is ideal, but when this is not possible, place more weight toward the trailer front to provide a safe tongue weight.
 Be aware that too much tongue weight from an uneven load can overload tow vehicle components.
 It is incumbent upon the operator to provide a safe, towable tongue weight without excessive hitch weight transfer that could place the tow vehicle in a non-compliant condition.
 If your trailer is equipped with an adjustable eye, lowering it will generally increase tongue weight while raising it will decrease tongue weight - especially on multi-axle models.
 Additional loading instructions may be included with your trailer, and should be followed.